-Life is what you make (it’s a saying).
+Life is what you make it, as the saying goes.
 My late husband was the real go getter in the family.
 It took me a few years, but I’ve come to the realization that if I don’t make it happen for me, then it won’t happen.

 From mothering to grand mothering, that’s the life for me.
 I realize not every grandmother cares to be as involved in the lives of their adult children and grandchildren.
 As a matter of fact, some adult children prefer an occasional visit from the grandparents, and some grandparents prefer it that way.

 When I was a child, grand kids would call their grandmother’s “big momma”.
-I don’t hear that term anymore, it’s been replaced by Nana, nany, grandmommy, mom, mama, gigi, and others.
+I don’t hear that term anymore, it’s been replaced by Nana, nany, grandmommy, mom, mama, gigi, memaw or mee maw.
 I think these titles fit the modern grandmother a little better.￼

 Many of my Senior piers are very tech savvy, then there are the one whose knowledge is about average.
 Still there are those who don’t particularly care to use the internet.

 Isn’t it something how technology and modern communication device makes you wonder how you ever did without.